pnp/pnpcore/docs/articles/consumer/readme.md

 ## Configuring the needed services

-In order to configure the needed services in a .Net Core console app, you can rely on the `AddPnPCore` extension method, like in the following code excerpt:
+In order to configure the needed services in a .Net Core console app, you can rely on the `AddPnPCore` extension method (defined in the PnP.Core nuget package) and on the `AddPnPCoreAuthentication` method (defined in the PnP.Core.Auth nuget package), like in the following code excerpt:

 ```csharp
 var host = Host.CreateDefaultBuilder()